 7. Service provider’s areas of strength

 We hope you enjoyed the first installment of our “Ask the Experts” series.
-Our next topic is the timing of new program proposals, when to start brainstorming & what items to discuss up front with your provider.
+Our next topic is Expert Tips for Developing New Faculty-Led Programs.
+We’ll discuss the timing of new program proposals, when to start brainstorming & what items to discuss up front with your provider.
 Please subscribe to our blog to read the rest of the series.